Importing from China: A Complete Guide (2017 Update)

 Importing from China 101: Deciding What Products to Sell

 One of the hardest decisions to make for those that want to start importing products from China is choosing the right product to import.
-This section is about selling products from china and how you can choose products that can be purchased off-the-shelf (wholesaled) from China.
+Importing clothes, shoes, handbags or electronics, stationery is very popular.
+But this section is about selling products from china and how you can choose products that can be purchased off-the-shelf (wholesaled) from China.
 The most important thing is pay attention to product details that will be profitable for you.

 Highlighted below are the steps to take: